th3bossc/NITCCONF-SE_LAB/README.md

 * Deadline enforcement to restrict abstract submission after the specified date.
 ### 2.3 User Classes and Characteristics
 1. Authors: Users who submit papers for evaluation.
     * Characteristics:
     Authors may vary in technical expertise.
     All authors must register and log in to the system.
     The primary interaction for authors involves submitting abstracts.
 ### 2.4 Operating Environment
 The software will operate in a web-based environment.

 * Hardware Platform:
 The system should be compatible with standard web browsers on various devices.
 * Operating System:
-Compatible with major operating systems like Windows, macOS, and Linux.
+Compatible with major operating systems like Windows, macOS, Android, iOS and Linux.
 * Software Components:
 The system should coexist peacefully with common web technologies (e.g., Apache Tomcat).
 ### 2.5 Design and Implementation Constraints